Madea's Big Happy Family (film)

 Madea's Big Happy Family is a 2011 American comedy-drama film based on Tyler Perry's 2010 play of the same name.
 It is the 11th film in the Tyler Perry film franchise and the sixth in the Madea film franchise.
-Tyler Perry reprised Madea and Joe, and the other cast members include Loretta Devine, Bow Wow, David Mann, Cassi Davis, Tamela Mann, Lauren London, Isaiah Mustafa, Natalie Desselle, Rodney Perry, and Shannon Kane.
+Tyler Perry reprised Madea and Joe, and the other cast members include Loretta Devine, Bow Wow, David Mann, Cassi Davis, Tamela Mann, Lauren London, Isaiah Mustafa, Natalie Desselle, Teyana Taylor, Rodney Perry, and Shannon Kane.
 It tells the story of Madea finding out that her niece is dying from cancer as she gathers her niece's children and their family members together to deal with the news while contending with the different issues between them.
 Madea's Big Happy Family grossed $53.3 million.